 If you too are looking to grow your business, you have probably asked yourself the question: is it better to hire a freelancer or an agency?
 On the one hand, freelancers are generally cheaper.
 On the other hand, agencies are better staffed and have access to resources that most freelancers can't afford.

 We can't answer that question for you.
-What we can tell you is that at GrowthYouNeed, we've made sure we've created a multi-talented team to help you grow across all levers.
+What we can tell you is that at GrowthYouNeed, we have created a multi-talented team to help you grow across all levers.
 We are experts in Google, Facebook, TikTok, Youtube and more.
-Check out our team to find out more.
+Check out our team to learn more.

 We have also decided to offer more affordable rates, which are closer to those of freelancers.
 Our goal?
 To offer you the best service at the best price for your growth.